-You might need to hire new technical resources to management Mac Devices via Intune.
-Otherwise, you can upskill your existing device management resources as I mentioned in the Future of SCCM admin post.
+You might need to hire new technical resources to manage Mac Devices via Intune.
+Otherwise, you can upskill your existing device management resources, as I mentioned in the Future of SCCM admin post.

-When you are planning to integrate Microsoft Intune and Jamf solution for managing Mac devices, then you might need to build some Jamf servers to deploy WiFi and Certificates to your devices.
+When you plan to integrate Microsoft Intune and Jamf solutions for managing Mac devices, you might need to build some Jamf servers to deploy WiFi and Certificates to your devices.

 Missing Mac Management Capabilities?

-Does this worth a comparison at this point of time?
+Does this worth a comparison at this point?
 Why?
-SCCM device management capabilities are very rich, and none of the product can compete with SCCM management capabilities.
+SCCM devise management capabilities are very rich, and none of the products can compete with SCCM management capabilities.